-The cost to build a pergola depends on three main factors: the materials used, the size of the pergola and the cost of labour for the installation process.
+The cost to build a pergola depends on three main factors: the materials used, the size of the pergola and the cost of labor for the installation process.
 Both the material and size of the pergola will greatly affect the overall cost.
-Meanwhile, the cost of labour ranges somewhere from $125 to $463.
+Meanwhile, the cost of labor ranges somewhere from $125 to $463.

 Standard pergolas can either be attached or freestanding.
 A standard pergola’s dimensions are usually 12 ft by 12 ft.
 If you’re going to ask how much it costs to build a 12x12 pergola, we’re way ahead of you.
-It costs around $1000 to $7000 including labour cost and materials already.
+It costs around $4000 to $9000 including labor cost and materials already.